exercism/javascript/concepts/arithmetic-operators/about.md

 # About
-Javascript uses 6 different kinds of operators to perform arithmetic operation on numbers.
+Javascript uses 6 different kinds of operators to perform arithmetic operations on numbers.
 - `+`: The addition operator is used to find sum of numbers.
   ```javascript
   1 + 2; // => 3